 - 1. The care provider, infant and student will be assigned housing at FNU if available on a first come, first serve basis. - 2.
-Only breastfeeding infants and one care provider per breastfeeding infant may accompany the student. - 3.
-If no housing is available on-site, a room on campus will be available for care providers and breastfeeding infants for use during class hours. - 4.
-The infant may not be taken into the classroom during class hours.
-If the infant needs to nurse during class hours, the student must return to the assigned room or the assigned outside areas for that purpose. - 5.
-The student will be responsible for obtaining any class information that is missed. - 6.
+Only breastfeeding infants and one care provider per breastfeeding infant may accompany the student. - If no housing is available on-site, a room on campus will be available for care providers and breastfeeding infants for use during class hours. - The infant may not be taken into the classroom during class hours.
+If the infant needs to nurse during class hours, the student must return to the assigned room or the assigned outside areas for that purpose.
+The student will be responsible for obtaining any class information that is missed. - The student will be responsible for obtaining any class information that is missed.
 During meals, the infant and care provider can access the Haggin dining room and living room.
-The care provider cannot visit other buildings while on campus. - 7.
-Please see the Tuition and Fees section of the Catalog for current fees for accommodations and meals for the care providers. - Space is limited, therefore only one room/apartment can be provided for the Mother, baby and care provider.
+The care provider cannot visit other buildings while on campus. - Please see the Tuition and Fees section of the Catalog for current fees for accommodations and meals for the care providers. - 8.
+Space is limited, therefore only one room/apartment can be provided for the Mother, baby and care provider.
 We only have twin size beds on campus, however both mother and care provider will have separate twin beds. - 9.
 We do not have cribs/baby beds on campus.
 We suggest that you bring a portable crib for the breastfeeding infant.